ToF-/analogies/README.md

-A series of metaphors explaining the basics of TDD With code examples in different languages
+A series of metaphors explaining the basics of TDD, with code examples in different languages.